zixichen007115/zixichen007115.github.io/_pages/about.md

 ## News
 **2025**
 * Jun: Our paper [A Survey on Soft Robot Adaptability: Implementations, Applications, and Prospects](https://arxiv.org/abs/2410.03483) has been accepted to IEEE Robotics & Automation Magazine (RAM)!
+This review summarizes the key discussions and insights from our [Soft Robot Adaptability Workshop](https://sites.google.com/view/sft-front) held at IROS 2024.
+Thank all workshop organizers and speakers for your valuable contributions!

 * Jun: Our paper [A Versatile Neural Network Configuration Space Planning and Control Strategy for Modular Soft Robot Arms](https://arxiv.org/abs/2410.03483) has been accepted to IEEE Transactions on Robotics (T-RO)!

-* May: We will organize a [soft robot practical application workshop](https://sites.google.com/view/sft-front2) at [IROS 2025](https://www.iros25.org/), see you in Hangzhou!
+* May: We will organize a [Soft Robot Practical Application Workshop](https://sites.google.com/view/sft-front) at IROS 2025, see you in Hangzhou!

 **2024**
 * Nov: Our paper [A Novel and Accurate BiLSTM Configuration Controller for Modular Soft Robots with Module Number Adaptability](https://arxiv.org/abs/2401.10997) has been accepted to Soft Robotics (SoRo)!

 * Sep: Our paper [Simulation of Optical Tactile Sensors Supporting Slip and Rotation using Path Tracing and IMPM](https://ieeexplore.ieee.org/document/10720429) has been accepted to IEEE Robotics and Automation Letters (IEEE RA-L)!
 I cosupervised the first author, Zirong, on this work.
 Congratulations, Zirong!

-* Jun: We will organize a [soft robot adaptability workshop](https://sites.google.com/view/sft-front1) at [IROS 2024](https://iros2024-abudhabi.org/), see you in Abu Dhabi!
+* Jun: We will organize a [Soft Robot Adaptability Workshop](https://sites.google.com/view/sft-front) at IROS 2024, see you in Abu Dhabi!

 * Mar: Our paper [Data-driven Methods Applied to Soft Robot Modeling and Control: A Review](https://ieeexplore.ieee.org/document/10477253) has been accepted to IEEE Transactions on Automation Science and Engineering (IEEE T-ASE)!